spring-tips/configuration/README.md

 }
 ```

 You should see the value in the output.
 Not bad!
-The Spring Cloud Config Serer does a lot of cool stuff for us.
-It can encrupt values for us.
+The Spring Cloud Config Server does a lot of cool stuff for us.
+It can encrypt values for us.
 It can help version out properties.
-One of my favorite things is that you can change the configuration independant of the change sto the codebase.
-You can use that in conjunction with the Spring Cloud `@RefreshScope` to dynamcially reconfigure an appkication adter its started running.
-(I should really do a video on the refresh scope and its myriad many uses...)
-The Spring Cloud Config Server is among the most popular Sprtin Cloud modules for a rason   - it can be used with monoliths and microservices alike.
+One of my favorite things is that you can change the configuration independent of the change to the codebase.
+You can use that in conjunction with the Spring Cloud `@RefreshScope` to dynamically reconfigure an application after it started running.
+(I should do a video on the refresh scope and its many myriad uses...)
+The Spring Cloud Config Server is among the most popular Spring Cloud modules for a reason   - it can be used with monoliths and microservices alike.

-The Sprin fCloud Config Server can encrypt values in the property files, if you configure it appripriately. it works.
-A lot of folks also use Hashicorp's excellent Vault product which is a much more fully featured offering for security.
-Vault can secure, store and tightly control access to tokens, passwords, certificates, encryption keys  for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
+The Spring Cloud Config Server can encrypt values in the property files if you configure it appropriately.
+It works.
+A lot of folks also use Hashicorp's excellent Vault product, which is a much more fully-featured offering for security.
+Vault can secure, store, and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets, and other sensitive data using a UI, CLI, or HTTP API.
 You can also use this easily as a property source using the Spring Cloud Vault project.
-Uncomment the Sring Cloud Vault depenecy fro teh build and lets look at setting up Hashicorp Vault.
+Uncomment the Sring Cloud Vault dependency from the build, and let us look at setting up Hashicorp Vault.

-Downloa the latest version and then run he following commands.
-I'm assuming a Linix or Unix-like environment.
+Download the latest version and then run the following commands.
+I'm assuming a Linux or Unix-like environment.
 It should be fairly straightforward to translate to Windows, though.
-I wont try to explain everything about Vault, Id rfer you to the excellent Getting Statted guides for [Hashicorp Vault](https://learn.hashicorp.com/vault/getting-started/install), instead.
-Here's the least-secure, but quickest, way I know to get this all setup and working.
+I won't try to explain everything about Vault, Id refer you to the excellent Getting Statted guides for [Hashicorp Vault](https://learn.hashicorp.com/vault/getting-started/install), instead.
+Here's the least-secure, but quickest, the way I know to get this all set up and working.
 First, run the Vault server.
-I'm providing a root token here, but you would normally us the token rprovided by Vault on startup.
+I'm providing a root token here, but you would typically use the token provided by Vault on startup.

 ```shell
 export VAULT_ADDR="https://localhost:8200"